curl/everything-curl/curl-users.md

 to really catch on and get used widely.
-It quickly got adopted as a default way for PHP users to transfer data and as it has now been in that position for over a decade and PHP has turned out to be a fairly popular technology on the Internet (recent numbers indicated that something like a forth of all sites on the Internet uses PHP).
+It quickly got adopted as a default way for PHP users to transfer data and as it has now been in that position for over a decade and PHP has turned out to be a fairly popular technology on the Internet (recent numbers indicated that something like a quarter of all sites on the Internet uses PHP).

-A few really high demand sites are using PHP and are using libcurl in the backend.
+A few really high-demand sites are using PHP and are using libcurl in the backend.
 Facebook and Yahoo are two such sites.

 ## Famous users